AI & Marketing

 If you've used ChatGPT recently, you might have noticed something new tucked into your responses: ads.
 Actual, paid advertisements from brands like Expedia, Best Buy, Qualcomm, and Enterprise Mobility — sitting right there alongside the AI's answers.

 This isn't a rumor.
-OpenAI confirmed it to Adweek.
+OpenAI confirmed it to Adweek, and they've been outlining their broader advertising vision as part of their strategy to sustain free-tier access.
 And if you're a small business owner trying to figure out what this means for you, I have thoughts.

 What's Actually Happening